ismo-karkkainen/datalackeytools/README.md

 The datalackey-shell is intended to allow you to issue commands to datalackey interactively, rather than typing JSON-encoded arrays.
 That is basically all it does.
-If you need to write scripts that would issue commands and wait for outcomes, see datalackey-fsm.
+If you need to write scripts that would issue commands and wait for outcomes, see datalackey-state.
 Consequently there are no control statements such as loops or conditional statements.

 One benefit of the shell is that by setting echoing of input to datalackey and datalackey output to controller, you can see how communication with datalackey proceeds, which is no doubt helpful when you need to write your own controller.

-# FSM
+# State

 Started life as a finite state machine to allow one to implement algorithms easily.
 You have states that are command lists.
 Signals trigger state